Alex-Chenet/Excel_Project_Data_Jobs/Project_1-Dashboard/README.md

 ## Introduction

 This is a data job salary dashboard created to help visualize desired jobs for job seekers.
-It includes KPI cards for the desired jobs median copensation and top job platform.
+It includes KPI cards for the desired jobs median compensation and top job platform.

 ### Dashboard File
 My final dashboard is in [Data_Job_Salary_Dashboard.xlsx](Data_Job_Salary_Dashboard.xlsx).